Have you ever wondered what it's like to walk through a handmade world of stone, glass, and glowing minerals? You don't have to wonder anymore…

 In 2013, the garden was added to the National Register of Historic Places.
 That helps protect this one-of-a-kind place.

-Things To Do Near the Garden
+Things To Do near the Petersen Rock Garden

 Here are 2 great rockhounding spots in the area: